Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Introduction

 In the previously cited papers, there are some important research gaps that we fill in this work.
-First, the majority of the works focus on sum-rate related objectives.
-Second, even when the objective is the NSD, the previously studied problems and our problem are fundamentally different and there are lacks of studies on (1) the computational complexity of the problem, (2) competitive and learning algorithms, and (3) stringent requirements including real-time, rate and power requirements.
+First, the majority of the works focus on sum-rate related objectives, and thus our work is amongst the fewest to consider maximizing the NSD objective function (e.g.,~\cite{8365765,8764608}).
+Second, even when the objective is to maximize the NSD, the previously studied problems and our problem are fundamentally different (e.g., no real-time requirements, no long-term power operations, no NP-hardness results).
+To the best of our knowledge, this work is the first to (1) study the computational complexity of the NSD maximization problem in uplink NOMA IoT networks, (2) propose joint competitive and learning algorithms, and (3) takes into account stringent IoT device requirements including real-time, rate and long-term power requirements.